 Diamonds could have been used to adorn a newly created Lucifer (Ezekiel 28:13).
-Though quite rare, diamonds are not mentioned in the Bible as one of the many precious minerals God will use to create the twelve foundations needed for the New Jerusalem (see Revelation 21:19 - 21).
+Though quite rare, they are not mentioned in the Bible as one of the many precious minerals God will use to create the twelve foundations needed for the New Jerusalem (see Revelation 21:19 - 21).

 Diamonds are the hardest mineral known to man, possessing a Mohs hardness scale rating of ten.
 Engagement rings made of this rare gemstone have been popular from at least the 15th century.